 To have a successful career in STEM, and in other fields, individuals must be able to communicate their ideas effectively and be able to work in teams.
 Campers learn and practice public speaking skills and collaborate with fellow students to complete STEM projects.
 At the end of the camp, campers present their final projects in front of professors, students, and Dr. Richard Tapia.

 The Tapia Camps curriculum is a unique blend of STEM concepts in the context of societal equity.
-Campers explore equity concerns in their projects and hear firsthand from a diverse range of academics and professionals on their work and experiences in STEM.
+Campers explore equity concerns in their projects and hear firsthand from a diverse range of academics and professionals about their work and experiences in STEM.

 Who is Dr. Richard Tapia?

 The Tapia Camps are named after Professor Richard Tapia.
 Dr. Tapia is a mathematician and professor in the Department of Computational and Applied Mathematics at Rice University in Houston, Texas.
 He is internationally known for his research in the computational and mathematical sciences and is a national leader in education and outreach.
-Professor Tapia holds prestigious positions of University Professor and Maxfield-Oshman Professor in Engineering.
-Dr. Tapia is the director of the Center for Excellence and Equity in Education and is a recipient of the National Medal of Science.
+Professor Tapia holds prestigious positions as University Professor and Maxfield-Oshman Professor in Engineering.
+Dr. Tapia is the director of the Center for Excellence and Equity in Education and recipient of the National Medal of Science.

 Tapia Camps Leadership